Comparing Technology Solutions (OTCMKTS:TSCC) & Formula Systems (1985) (NASDAQ:FORTY)

-Technology Solutions (OTCMKTS:TSCC – Get Free Report) and Formula Systems (1985) (NASDAQ:FORTY – Get Free Report) are both computer and technology companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, earnings, dividends, profitability, analyst recommendations, valuation and risk.
+Formula Systems (1985) (NASDAQ:FORTY – Get Free Report) and Technology Solutions (OTCMKTS:TSCC – Get Free Report) are both computer and technology companies, but which is the superior stock?
+We will compare the two companies based on the strength of their earnings, institutional ownership, risk, analyst recommendations, valuation, dividends and profitability.

-This table compares Technology Solutions and Formula Systems (1985)”s gross revenue, earnings per share (EPS) and valuation.
+This table compares Formula Systems (1985) and Technology Solutions”s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue